xyproto/permissions2/README.md

 * These path prefixes has user rights by default: */repo* and */data*
 * These path prefixes are public by default: */*, */login*, */register*, */style*, */img*, */js*, */favicon.ico*, */robots.txt* and */sitemap_index.xml*

+The default permissions can be cleared with the Clear() function.

 Password hashing
 ----------------